 There’s a saying in Karate (I use this because my daughter does Kyokushin Karate)… “A black belt is a white belt who never gave up”.
 Perfect!

-I mentioned before (Point #4) about BBC – once again, this is really great investment.
+I mentioned before (Point #4) about Dare to Conquer – once again, this is a really great investment.
 Here you can both join group boards and invite other bloggers to join yours.